-- Optionally making use of addition patterns packaged with the adapter download, inventory details are collected by BMC ADDM. - 2.
-The executable FnmpADDMStage.exe uses the web API to extract the information from ADDM.
-This method is used because the export process is 100 times faster than using mappings, and there is no requirement to configure custom mappings for each ADDM instance.
+- Optionally making use of additional patterns packaged with the adapter download, inventory details are collected by BMC Discovery (previously ADDM). - 2.
+The executable FnmpADDMStage.exe uses the web API to extract the information from BMC Discovery.
+This method is used because the export process is 100 times faster than using mappings, and there is no requirement to configure custom mappings for each BMC Discovery instance.
 This executable optionally writes the gathered data into local XML files (available for inspection when required), and (determined by the mode of operation) also writes the data from these XML files into the staging database. - 3.
 A standard component of FlexNet Manager Suite called a Compliance Reader, executing from the central application server, collects data from the staging database and imports it into the operations databases.
 This final stage occurs when you run an inventory import to process the incoming inventory.